e-c-k-e-r/engine/dep/README.md

 Separate per-target copies of dependencies may exist here as well, such as:
 * Dreamcast
-* Zig

-All code under this repo is not mine and are licensed under their respective licenses.
+All code under this folder is not mine and are licensed under their respective licenses.